 Communicate your research

-As a researcher or communications officer, when you are to convey information about research via the media, social media, events or in other public contexts, you should strive to observe the University’s seven principles for good public research communication.
+As a researcher or communicator, when you convey research via media, social media, events or in other public contexts, you should strive to observe the University’s principles for good public research communication.

 If you need help drawing up a communication plan or disseminating your research results, start by contacting a communications officer at your department or faculty.